saurtron/spring/doc/site/content/articles/unit-ghosts.markdown

 author = "saurtron"
 +++

-Immobile buildings by default have no radar wobble once spotted, and leave `live ghosts` even after losing los and/or radar.
+Immobile buildings by default have no radar wobble once spotted, and leave `ghosts` even after losing los and/or radar.

-When they die they also leave a `dead ghost` behind, if previously spotted and not under los or radar at that moment.
+When they die they also leave a `ghost` behind, if previously spotted and not under los or radar at that moment.

-Other units by default will also show a ghost when losing los but still under radar.
+Other units by default won't show a ghost but it's possible to do it from lua by using `gl.UnitShape` or `gl.UnitShapeTextures`.

 ### The leavesGhost property